oscaralfonso17/myst_if710183_lab1/README.md

 #### Files on this project:

-- data.py: Data import from NAFTRAC files.
+- __data__.py: Data import from NAFTRAC files.

-- functions.py: Data manipulation.
+- __functions__.py: Data manipulation.

-- visualizations.py: Data visualization, as graphs or final DataFrames.
+- __visualizations__.py: Data visualization, as graphs or final DataFrames.

-- main.py: Main python file.
+- __main.py__: Main python file.
 Where the functions from other files are called and run.

-- notebook.ipynb: Jupyter notebook with some explanations and usages shown previously above.
+- __notebook.ipynb__: Jupyter notebook with some explanations and usages shown previously above.

 ## Author
 Oscar Alfonso Flores Orozco.